North101/pimoroni-pico-stubs/README.md

 You must install the VSCode Python extension and additionally Pylance to support type hints.

-To install extensions, press Ctrl+Shift+P or Cmd+Shift+P and in the pop-up box type "Extensions" and select "Extensions: Install Extensions".
+To install extensions, press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac) and in the pop-up box type "Extensions" and select "Extensions: Install Extensions".

 A search box should open on the left-hand side of your editor, find and install the following: